Whilst arbitration is a recognised form of dispute resolution in Luxembourg, litigation is mostly used by domestic parties.

-Article 1244 NCCP provides for the following limited grounds of annulment:
+Article 1244 of the NCCP provides for the following limited grounds of annulment:

 Parties cannot agree to expand the scope of challenge before the courts or reserve their rights as to the lodging of an appeal against the arbitral award before the courts.

 No provisions prevent parties from including in their arbitration agreement the possibility of arbitral appeal to a second arbitral instance.